metagol/metagol/README.md

 Deciding which metarules to use is still an open (and hard!) problem.
 Preliminary work in this area is detailed in papers:

-* Cropper, A., and Tourret, S. [Derivation reduction of metarules in meta-interpretive learning](http://andrewcropper.com/pubs/ilp18-dreduce.pdf).
+* A. Cropper and S. Tourret: [Derivation reduction of metarules in meta-interpretive learning](http://andrewcropper.com/pubs/ilp18-dreduce.pdf).
 ILP 2018.

-* Cropper, A. and Muggleton S.H.
-[Logical minimisation of meta-rules within meta-interpretive learning](http://andrewcropper.com/pubs/ilp14-minmeta.pdf).
+* A. Cropper and S.H.
+Muggleton: [Logical minimisation of meta-rules within meta-interpretive learning](http://andrewcropper.com/pubs/ilp14-minmeta.pdf).
 ILP 2014.

 For learning dyadic programs without constant symbols, we recommend using these metarules: